We already know that Japan loves using older technology, but does that affect the way they type?

 Well, the answer is relatively simple.

-If you’re typing in Romaji, the computer processes that and choses the correct script based on your input.
+If you’re typing in Romaji, the computer processes that and chooses the correct script based on your input.

-If you’re typing in Hiragana, the computer recognises the word you’re typing is taken from English (the most common reason for katakana) and changes it automatically.
+If you’re typing in Hiragana, the computer recognizes the word you’re typing is taken from English (the most common reason for katakana) and changes it automatically.

 Depending on what software you’re using and where you’re typing, you may have to manually select it from the autocorrect menu, but the process on the computer end is the same.